I hope that I am not exaggerating when I say that;

-System’s memory or RAM is an integral component of a modern computer that is crucial for any task that you could think of, and programming is definitely not an exception.
-Now when it comes to RAM, we will advise you to opt for at least 8GB.
-Now, of course, even 4GB of system memory is sufficient to compile Python code, but most of the latest programming models are aimed toward 8GB as a base.
+When it comes to RAM in Python programming, we will advise you to opt for at least 8GB to run code editors smoothly.
+Now, of course, even 4GB of system memory is acceptable for many software, but most of the latest programming models are aimed toward 8GB for optimal performance.

 So, if the display resolution is not optimal, they will face a hard time accomplishing both of these processes at once (typing over IDE & watching tutorial).
 When it comes to the monitor, we will recommend a decent 1920×1080 screen that is bright enough to display the context.
 Of course, you could also opt for a 4K setup if you plan on gaming on your rig as a side hobby, but for most consumers, 1920×1080p is good to go.